Gauge Symmetries, Contact Reduction, and Singular Field Theories

 In contrast to the multisymplectic case, when the Lagrangian is singular, the $d$-form $\Theta_L$

 does not necessarily define a pre-multicontact structure.
 It is therefore necessary that a number of additional criteria be met, which we now introduce.
-To facilitate our analysis, we introduce the notation $\Xi:=\beta^*\omega\in\Omega^d(\mathcal{S})$.
+To facilitate this, we let $\Xi:=\beta^*\omega\in\Omega^d(\mathcal{S})$.
 While $\Theta_L$ endows $\mathcal{S}$ with the formal geometrical structure of a pre-multicontact manifold, $\Xi$ serves as a reference object.
 Given a regular distribution $\mathcal{D}\subset T\mathcal{S}$, we introduce the space of $r$-forms which annihilate all sections of $\mathcal{D}$

 The Reeb distribution associated with $(\mathcal{S},\Theta_L,\Xi)$ is then defined pointwise as